 Arlington Heights, IL

 Instructional materials are offered via a learning management platform.
 Includes frameworks, pacing calendars, curated resources and materials – all anchored in App Development with Swift iBook curriculum from Apple.
-Geared towards 9th – 11th grades, the two courses can be adopted together to enable a pathway, or one by one to fill gaps at your school.
+Geared towards 8th – 11th grades, the two courses can be adopted together to enable a pathway at high school, or one by one to fill gaps at your school.
 We also offer materials for you to teach the class as AP-CS-P.